-b.
-Wisconsin Department of Corrections Executive Directive #72 Sexual Assault and Sexual Harassment (PREA) effective date 01/11/2016 c.
-Wisconsin Department of Corrections Division of Adult Corrections Policy #:

-325.00.04, Inmate Drivers - Licensed Vehicles, effective date 05/24/2021 d.
-Wisconsin Department of Corrections Division of Adult Institutions Policy #:

-306.00.72 Screening for Risk of Sexual Abusiveness and Sexual Victimization f.
-Wisconsin Department of Corrections Division of Adult Institutions Policy #:

-306.00.23 Special Placement Needs of Inmates, effective date 04/12/2021 g.
-Enter Housing Recommendation associated with a PREA Security SH User Guide, updated 10-03-2017 h.
-Form DOC-2570, Revised 10/2019, Inmate Offsite Review (Blank)

-h.
-Two Sample Inmate Offsite Reviews

-i.
-Wisconsin Department of Corrections Division of Adult Corrections Policy #:

-500.70.27 Transgender Management and Care, effective date 04/04/2022 j.
-Agency Pre-Hearing Classification Process, dated 11/02/2021 k.
-Form DOC-3793, Revised 04/2022, Transgender Housing Evaluation

-- 2. Interviews:

-- a.
-PREA Compliance Manager
+- 1. Documents: (policies, directives, forms, files, records, etc.) - a.
+Pre-Audit Questionnaire - b.
+Wisconsin Department of Corrections Executive Directive #72 Sexual Assault and Sexual Harassment (PREA) effective date 01/11/2016 - c.
+Wisconsin Department of Corrections Division of Adult Corrections Policy #: 325.00.04, Inmate Drivers Licensed Vehicles, effective date 05/24/2021 - d.
+Wisconsin Department of Corrections Division of Adult Institutions Policy #: 306.00.72 Screening for Risk of Sexual Abusiveness and Sexual Victimization - f.
+Wisconsin Department of Corrections Division of Adult Institutions Policy #: 306.00.23 Special Placement Needs of Inmates, effective date 04/12/2021 - g.
+Enter Housing Recommendation associated with a PREA Security SH User Guide, updated 10-03-2017 - h.
+Form DOC-2570, Revised 10/2019, Inmate Offsite Review (Blank) - h.
+Two Sample Inmate Offsite Reviews - i.
+Wisconsin Department of Corrections Division of Adult Corrections Policy #: 500.70.27 Transgender Management and Care, effective date 04/04/2022 - j.
+Agency Pre-Hearing Classification Process, dated 11/02/2021 - k.
+Form DOC-3793, Revised 04/2022, Transgender Housing Evaluation - 2.
+Interviews: - a.
+PREA Compliance Manager - b.

-- b.
 Staff Responsible for Risk Screening

-- c.
-Agency PREA Coordinator

 The facility indicated, in their response to the Pre-Audit Questionnaire, (PAQ), that the agency/facility uses information from the risk screening required by Standard 115.41 to inform housing, bed, work, education, and program assignments with the goal of keeping separate those inmates at high risk of being sexually victimized from those at high risk of being sexually abusive.
 Executive Directive 72 Sexual Abuse and Sexual Harassment in Confinement (PREA) (ED 72), in Section XIII, A, (p.
 10), requires that information obtained from the initial, or follow up screening, be used to inform housing, bed, work, education and programming assignments with the goal of keeping separate those offenders at high risk of being sexually victimized from those at high risk of being sexually abusive.
 Staff who conduct risk screening verified, in an onsite interview, that the information is used to determine housing, work or programming assignments.
-That staff said, "if there is an ROV or ROA (risk of victimization or risk of abusiveness), we share that information with people who need to know for housing and programming and simple monitoring."
-The facility PREA Compliance Manager (PCM) said, in an interview conducted onsite, "we have a board in the control center that has stars on their names if they are an ROV or ROA, and we don't house those two together.
-We also look at it for programming and work assignments, so, for example, we would not have an ROV and an ROA in a van for work or on the same work assignment.
-WICCS has the housing database but not the work and programming.
-That is up to us."
+That staff said, "based on whether they score ROV (risk of being victimized) or ROA (Risk of being Abusive), we house them so that those two are not in the same cell.
+We house the on that basis.
+The WICS system will not allow the placement of ROA and ROV in the same cell."
+The facility PREA Compliance Manager (PCM) said, in an interview conducted onsite, "using information from the risk screening, we can see if the inmate is vulnerable or at risk of being abused, and we can keep inmates separated that way."